mohammed-elbey/fmri-to-image/README.md

 The GroundingDino directory can be cloned as well from [https://github.com/IDEA-Research/GroundingDINO](https://github.com/IDEA-Research/GroundingDINO)

+Also a necessary file for the MLP to work is in the shared space in lustre : /srv/lustre01/project/aim_neural-7he0p8agska/shared/precomputed_clip_embeddings.pkl

 ### Visual Grounding Generation

 - **`grounding.py`** - Uses GroundingDINO to generate spatial grounding annotations for image-caption pairs.
 Processes COCO images with their captions to create bounding box annotations.